d-ash/kata-game-of-life/README.md

 ## Approach

 I tried to come up with a simple and elegant solution.
 It's not a general framework, nor a library for this problem domain.
 There is no OOP, and it's not very readable either.
 Consider this code just as a small script, not meant to be modified or integrated into something.

+If you are looking for my object-oriented code, welcome to [Toy Robot](https://github.com/d-ash/toy-robot) (that's a different task though).

 ## Problem Description